mindsphere/mindsphere.github.io/docs/mindconnect-nodejs/index.md

 ## Introduction

 This is a nodejs library which can be used as a starting point for custom agent implementation in nodejs.
-The library also contains useful tooling like command line support, which enables the user to easily import (historical) timeseries data, files and events to MindSphere.
-There is also a <a href="/docs/mindconnect-nodejs/sdk/index.html">Typescript/JavaScript SDK</a> and a <a href="/docs/mindconnect-nodejs/cli/development-proxy.html">development proxy</a> which can be used to kickstart your MindSphere development.
+The library also contains useful tooling like command line support, which enables the user to easily import (historical) timeseries data, files and events to {{site.productname}}.
+There is also a <a href="/docs/mindconnect-nodejs/sdk/index.html">Typescript/JavaScript SDK</a> and a <a href="/docs/mindconnect-nodejs/cli/development-proxy.html">development proxy</a> which can be used to kickstart your {{site.productname}} development.

 [<i class="fab fa-github"></i> GitHub](https://github.com/mindsphere/mindconnect-nodejs) [<i class="fab fa-npm"></i> npm](https://www.npmjs.com/package/@mindconnect/mindconnect-nodejs)